yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 | 📞      | must pick up a (gasp!) phone                         |
 | 💰      | site charges money for access or removal (whaaaat?)  |

-This list, also known as BADBOOL, was started in September 2017 and was most recently updated on June 22, 2025 to update the PeekYou and Veripages opt-out URLs, update information on credit freezes, to add information on Spokeo, to add Ofsearch, Private Eye, and Unmask to the list, and to remove Peoplefinders since opting out of SmartBackgroundChecks seems to lead to removal from that broker and is free.
-We also changed ☠ 💐icons to just 💐.
+This list, also known as BADBOOL, was started in September 2017 and was most recently updated on July 29, 2025 to reorder the list by priority.
+We also removed PeekYou (which has entirely aggregate data), removed notes about Verecor/Vericora limitations which no longer exist, explained how to remove more types of Radaris records, improved CheckPeople, removed IDTrue (the site has been dead for a minute), updated USA People Search, and added to💰 SpyFly.

-_NOTE: THIS LIST WILL BE REORDERED BY PRIORITY IN THE NEXT UPDATE, SO PLEASE MAKE A COPY NOW IF THIS WILL MESS UP YOUR PROCESS._

 How to use this page: We recommend opting out of high-priority sites first.
-If you only have the time and patience for 14, start with sites marked 💐.
-If you can do 22, go to sites marked ☠.
+If you only have the time and patience for 13, start with sites marked 💐.
+If you can do 19, go to sites marked ☠.
 Once you’ve completed all of those, you can start to work your way through the rest of the list.

 Please send corrections or updates to <yael@yaelwrites.com> using the subject line “BADBOOL,” or file a pull request.
 (You can find other ways to reach me [on the contact page on my website](https://yaelwrites.com/contact).)
 Screenshots in emails are incredibly helpful.
 I add opt-out info only if users can verify that the data broker has their information before sharing additional data, and where removal is not limited to local laws like GDPR, CCPA, etc.